 How do we choose which content we cover in our courses?
 As subject matter experts, we’re expected to automatically know the answer to this question, which is sometimes easier said than done.
-Too often, educators are left with very little guidance on how to approach curriculum mapping, creating a scenario in which teachers, especially those in professional education, are forced to depend on their experiences as students or on what is passed down from the previous instructors to decide what they should teach.
+Too often, educators are left with very little guidance on how to approach curriculum mapping, creating a scenario in which teachers–especially those in higher education–are forced to depend on their experiences as students or what is passed down from the previous instructors.
 In a world in which we have seemingly limitless data, this is no longer an acceptable method of determining which content our students receive.

 Regardless of which level of education we teach, our obligation as educators remains the same: to prepare our students for what’s next.
 Whether that’s preparing third-grade students for fourth grade or law students for their careers as lawyers, we must meet specific standards to ensure we’re appropriately instructing our students.
-However, it’s one thing to plan to teach the necessary content required by our respective accrediting bodies, but it’s another to do so and have data-driven proof that we’re teaching the appropriate content AND that students are retaining that information.
+However, it’s one thing to plan to teach the necessary content required by our respective accrediting bodies, but it’s another to do so through curriculum mapping–giving you data-driven proof that appropriate content is being taught and that students are retaining that information.

-So, there’s the goal: cover content that our accreditation standards require while also making sure students are ready for their next academic or professional challenges.
+Here’s the goal: cover content that our accreditation standards require, while also making sure students are ready for their next academic or professional challenges.
 Not sure where to start?
-Don’t worry; you’re not alone!
-The good news is that the answer is already part of our courses.
-That’s right—it’s time to leverage our assessments to do more than provide student grades–but start collecting student data, too.
+The good news is that the data is already there in front of you.
+It’s time to leverage your assessments to do more than provide student grades–but start collecting student data, too.

 One of the great concerns in course creation is missing essential content—no matter how experienced we are in our field, there’s always the possibility that something can slip through the cracks.
 This is where proactively mapping our curricula is paramount.